 Using topical CBD is easy — apply the product to the affected skin area and massage it until it's fully absorbed.

 It's important that you follow the directions on your product, as some CBD topicals serve different purposes.
 You can find some CBD creams and serums from skincare lines, which won't give you the same effect as CBD Salve, CBD balms and lotions, which are more appropriate for sore muscles.
+Most users of topical CBD uses the best CBD creams for pain to target localized pain

 How to take CBD Topicals